 Hey there!
 If you want to do more advanced things in Home Assistant, you’ll need to use YAML and Jinja.
 Within YAML, you can utilize Jinja code to apply various logic and calculations to your data in Home Assistant.
 In this series, I’ll be telling you how to create templates and how to program using Jinja.
 Today, we’ll start with the basics covering expressions, statements, comments, variables, and filters.
 I aim to publish a new part every week so that you can gradually learn more about Jinja and eventually build your templates.

 This article accompanies a YouTube video.
 I wrote it for people who would rather read than watch a video.
-To keep doing this, I would like to ask you to also check out the video, leave a comment under the video, give the video a thumbs up, and subscribe to my YouTube channel.
+To keep doing this, I want to ask you to check out the video, leave a comment under the video, give the video a thumbs up, and subscribe to my YouTube channel.
 This means that the video is offered more often to new visitors so that they also stay informed of the latest Home Assistant tutorials.

 Thank you for your support!